ccomcorp/mcp-mem0/README.md

 - ✅ Provide clear status information
 - ✅ Test server connectivity

-The server will be available at `http://localhost:8050/sse`.
+The server will be available at the configured endpoint.

 #### Smart Startup Benefits